Short Game Course intro thumbnail

 When you only have a few yards to the pin, consider taking an 8-iron and putting it in your hand.
 Standing closer to the ball and narrowing your feet will help you control the distance.

 When you set up as you normally would to hit a longer full-swing shot, you leave too much room for error.
-Standing close like this really highlights what you should be working on.
+Standing close like this highlights what you should be working on.

 Drills to Work on Chipping